Chiide/Data_Insight/README.md

 # Data_Insight
-Data  insight on coinshare web app
+Data  insight on a proposed web app